 If you haven’t done your taxes yet, you’re not alone.
 According to the Internal Revenue Service, they receive a majority of Americans’ returns the week taxes are due.
-With this year’s due date of July 15, you have more time than usual to get your taxes done.
-But chances are you have more time on your hands these days, so there’s no reason to wait.
+After having extra time to do taxes in 2020, Tax Day this year is once again on April 15.
 If you are feeling overwhelmed by the thought of tax prep, or simply have no idea how to start getting organized, these tips will help.

 Set Goals and Break Down Tasks

 Large projects are always easier to handle when you break them down into manageable chunks.
 Rather than looking at ‘doing taxes’ as one overwhelming job, break it down into smaller tasks that are easier to complete.
 Give yourself a day or two between tasks to regroup and get ready for the next thing.